hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 How do I think Go could be better?
 Generics.
 Nearly all of my complaints boil down to lack of support for generics.
-But I think that Rust-style traits, and getting rid of `nil` would also be useful changes.
+But I think that Rust-style traits, getting rid of `nil`, and getting rid of zero values would also be useful changes.

 In its current form, I prefer not to use Go.
 It is not that Go is bad - it is just that there are lots of languages